2103526/CS220-AU-portfolio/index.md

 27/10/2021 - Added Items to my To Do list

 3/11/2021 - Updated my introudction with more information

+3/11/2021 - Added my contact to the contact file

 ## To Do List